Big images of two-dimensional pseudorepresentations: Fullness peers: and

 \subsection{Lifting conjugate self-twists to $\frA$}

-In Section \ref{lifting csts to frA} we study a condition on $J$, called \textit{smallness} (Definition \ref{J small}), that dictates which conjugate self-twists of $\ovl{\rho}$ lift to conjugate self-twists of $(t,d)$.
-This study culminates in Theorem \ref{small implies surjective}.
-As a consequence, we prove in Corollary \ref{small non domain case} that under such a smallness assumption, $A^{\Sigma_t} = W(\E)[I_1(\rho_t)]$.
-The reader is advised that, with the exception of the motivational remark following Definition \ref{J small}, the assumption that $A$ is a domain is never used in Section \ref{lifting csts to frA}.
+In \cref{lifting csts to frA} we study a condition on $J$, called \textit{smallness} (\cref{J small}), that dictates which conjugate self-twists of $\ovl{\rho}$ lift to conjugate self-twists of $(t,d)$.
+This study culminates in \cref{small implies surjective}.
+As a consequence, we prove in \cref{small non domain case} that under such a smallness assumption, $A^{\Sigma_t} = \B_\rho(\E)$.
+The reader is advised that, with the exception of the motivational remark following \cref{J small}, the assumption that $A$ is a domain is never used in \cref{lifting csts to frA}.